Health Psychology Admissions

-Applicants will be evaluated on a number of dimensions, including past research experience and accomplishments, academic record, letters of recommendation, essay describing research interests, and fit with mentor.
+Applicants are evaluated on a number of dimensions, including past research experience and accomplishments, academic record, letters of recommendation, essay describing research interests and fit with mentor.

-No, people with many types of backgrounds can be admitted to the health psychology program.
-A background in a health-care or public health field would be especially appropriate.
-If your degree is in a field other than psychology, it would be helpful if you have had at least 18 semester hours of psychology-related courses, including introductory psychology, health psychology, research methods, and statistics.
+You do not need a degree in psychology to apply to the Health program.
+People with many types of backgrounds can be admitted to the health psychology program; however, a background in a health care or a public health field would be especially appropriate.
+If your degree is in a field other than psychology, it would be helpful if you have had at least 18 semester hours of psychology-related courses, including introductory psychology, health psychology, research methods and statistics.

-100 percent of our students receive tuition waivers and assistantships or fellowships for at least the first four years of training.
+One hundred percent of our students receive tuition waivers and assistantships or fellowships for at least the first four years of training.
+Learn more about financial support.

 No. This is an experimental research-focused program in health psychology.
 Our students are trained to become researchers rather than clinicians.
 If you are interested in receiving clinical training you might consider VCU’s excellent programs in Clinical and Counseling Psychology.
 Many of the faculty members in those programs focus on health issues.

-Yes, many of the electives are taught on the Medical Campus.
+Yes, many of the electives are taught on the MCV Campus.

 Since its inception, 69% of students in the health program have been women, and 49% have been members of a racial or ethnic minority group.